FAQs (Frequently Asked Questions)

 When will construction begin if the new homes get planning approval?

-We estimate that construction will begin towards the end of 2025, but the start date depends on a number of factors including:
+We now estimate that construction will begin in summer 2027, but the start date depends on a number of factors including:

 The chosen contractor will then need to carry out investigative and site enabling works ahead of construction.